expr-fi/fastlwc/README.md

 As the purpose of this demo is not to supplant any *wc*, I consider this matter unimportant, but nevertheless our reference is the latter.
-Also out of scope are support for locales other than POSIX (i.e. supports ASCII white space only, and with that limitation, ASCII-compatible inputs, e.g. UTF-8).
+Also out of scope are support for locales other than POSIX (i.e. supports ASCII white space only, and with that limitation, ASCII-compatible inputs, e.g. UTF-8), in which the comparisons below are run.

 ## About the files